Jump to

 Resolve Your Uber Complaints: Solutions for Riders and Drivers

-If you’ve been using Uber long enough, you know the platform isn’t always perfect.
 While the majority of the issues you encounter are fairly minor — for example, slow loading and ETAs that are slightly off — some Uber quirks demand an Uber complaint.

-The good news is: Uber has been operating for millions of riders and drivers for years.
 This means they have processes in place to help you resolve common issues as efficiently as possible.
-You just need to know where to go.

 In this guide, we’ll explain the best ways to resolve 10 different situations you may experience while riding or driving with Uber.
-Before you reach out and contact Uber support, get a good handle on the issues that you should report.

 Common Uber Complaints From Riders